wpeverest/user-registration/readme.txt

 * Fix - Datepicker issue on safari ( added new jquery datepicker)
 * Fix - Email message formatting
 [See changelog for all versions](https://raw.githubusercontent.com/wpeverest/user-registration/master/CHANGELOG.txt).

+== Upgrade Notice ==

+= 1.3.0-beta-3 =
+1.3.0-beta-3 is a minor update.
+Make a full site backup, update your theme and extensions, and ensure they are compatible before upgrading.